redbadger/awesome-badger/_posts/2021-11-24-introduction-to-web-assembly-text.md

 ## What is WebAssembly Text (WAT)?

+If you write a program in C or Rust and then instruct the compiler to generate a WebAssembly[^1] file, the result will be a `.wasm` file containing the binary [op codes](https://webassembly.github.io/spec/core/binary/instructions.html) for your program.
+This file contains the executable code and is therefore intended only to be machine-readable, not human-readable.
+However, as part of your development process, you may very well need to look inside this machine-readable file: and at this point you will need a set of tools that can translate the WebAssembly op codes back into a human-readable format.

+This is where the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt) (WABT) becomes a vital resource in your development tool bag.
+Once installed, you have a variety of tools that can work directly with not only WebAssembly binary files, but also their text representation.
-If you pass a compiled WebAssembly[^1] module (a `.wasm` file) through a decompiler, you will get the text representation of the [op codes](https://pengowray.github.io/wasm-ops/) used by that program.

-This text representation is known as WebAssembly Text (or WAT), and it is now possible to write programs directly in this text representation.
+Using the WABT disassembler called `wasm2wat`, you can transform a compiled WebAssembly module (a `.wasm` file) back into a file containing the plain text op codes used by that program (a `.wat` file).
+This plain text representation is known as WebAssembly Text (or WAT).

+In addition to disassembling `.wasm` files to plain text `.wat` files, WABT also provides you with a tool called `wat2wasm` that does the reverse.
+It takes a plain text WebAssembly Text file and assembles into an executable `.wasm` file.

+The object of this tutorial is to give an introduction to writing programs directly in WebAssembly Text format.

 ## But WebAssembly is Just a Compilation Target, So Why Bother?